Environmental Quality Control

 In case the complaint has not yet been resolved and there is a repetitive complaint, the Company will escalate the complaint to the Industrial Estate Authority of Thailand to inspect the process, including coordinating the collaboration with the competent supervision authority to further formulate the management approach, cause analysis, and prevention measures.

-In 2024, the Company received a total of 15 environmental complaints through various channels, comprising 6 complaints from factory to factory, 7 complaints from community to factory, and 2 significant complaints from stakeholders directly related to the Company's new project developments, specifically AMATA Smart City Chonburi and AMATA City Chonburi 2, which began project development in 2023.
-In response to these complaintas, the Company, in collaboration with the Industrial Estate Authority of Thailand, conducted a site inspection alongside its environmental officers and community representatives to implement corrective measures and prevent recurrence.
-All 15 complaints (100%) have been fully resolved.
+In 2025, the Company received a total of 24 environmental complaints through various channels, comprising 17 complaints between factory and factory, and 7 complaints between community and factory.
+In response to these complaints, the Company, in collaboration with the Industrial Estate Authority of Thailand, conducted a site inspection alongside its environmental officers and community representatives to implement corrective measures and prevent recurrence.
+All 24 complaints (100%) have been fully resolved.

 Environmental Complaints in